 Simply use the links above to jump ahead.

-Typically affiliated with Abraham Lincoln, the Amish or indeed Leprechauns, chin beards have a deep and varied history.
-Chin beards are often associated to spirituality, symbolism and intellectuals.
+Typically associated with Abraham Lincoln, the Amish or indeed Leprechauns, chin beards have a deep and varied history.
+Chin beards are often associated with spirituality, symbolism and intellectuals.
 In 1860, an 11-year-old girl, Grace Bedell, sent a letter to Republican presidential nominee, Abraham Lincoln.

 Grace Bedell, 11 years old and already a presidential campaign manager and progressive face shape expert.
 Finally, Chin beards boomed and became enormously popular throughout the rest of the 19th Century.

 Today, the chin beard is mostly seen among older gentleman.
-However, it is not exclusive to seniors and revised styles are popular with men of younger generations.
+However, it is not exclusive to seniors and revised styles are popular with men of younger generations too.